-Since 2007, 46 students have participated in the summer research program.
-The list of Program Alumni provides their projects, advisors, and where they are now.
+Since 2007, more than 50 students have participated in the summer research program.
+The full list of Program Alumni provides their projects, advisors, and where they are now.

 Who May Apply?

-The Summer Undergraduate Research Program is primarily intended for juniors interested in graduate study in astrophysics, although exceptional sophomores will also be considered.
+The Summer Undergraduate Research Program is primarily intended for sophomores or juniors interested in graduate study in astrophysics, or careers in science education or data-driven technical fields.
 Participants are typically astronomy and astrophysics majors, physics majors, or majors in other, closely-related fields who have, or will have, completed Astronomy 2291 and 2292 before they are to begin summer research.
 These courses provide essential background information for most research projects.
 An exception is engineering students interested in astronomical instrumentation, but who may not have completed any astronomy coursework.
 We encourage applications from engineering students interested in projects in our instrumentation group.

 - A cover letter with your contact information

 - A copy of your OSU Advising Report